toml12791/Unraid-Appdata-Backup-Copy/README.md

 RUN.cmd
 ```

 3. Complete the built-in setup when prompted.
-This will create a working config.ini file.
+This will create a working config file.
 4. Run a successful manual backup before creating a scheduled task.

 A typical configuration looks like this: